luhenry/luhenry.github.io/_posts/2020-09-08-whats-an-abi-anyway.md

 For example, Robot-1 puts parts into five boxes, waits for Robot-2 to do its job, picks up the product from the "return" box, and stores it elsewhere.
 Robot-2 takes the parts from the five boxes, assembles them, and drops the product back into the "return" box.

-For a smooth operation, both robots need to agree on which part goes in which box.
-If, at any point, Robot-1 starts putting a part into another box, the other robot can miss some of the necessary parts or even assemble the wrong product.
+For a smooth operation, both robots need to agree on which part goes into which box.
+If, at any point, Robot-1 starts putting one the part into another box, the other robot will miss necessary parts and assemble the wrong product.

 The ABI also makes it possible to drop-in a new robot, as long as it abides by the established contract.
 This new robot then doesn't even need to come from the same manufacturer or be programmed the same way; it only has to follow the ABI.